May 25, 2018

 However, as the SAS System operates on a “production site” there is no need to own agricultural land.
 Therefore, so long as suitable a ten-hectare building site can be located, a SAS System can be constructed.

-Developing a new agricultural system fit for the 21st century and implementing a business structure capable of facilitating high net worth individual (HNWI) and institutional capital into agriculture, represents an incredibly exciting opportunity.
+Developing a new agricultural system fit for the 21st century; and implementing a business structure capable of facilitating investment into agriculture, is an incredibly exciting opportunity.

-In my next two posts I will introduce how SAS is going to make bovine agriculture manageable and scalable – two very important aspects given the need to recruit more food producers and increase global food output.
+In my next two posts I will introduce SAS's objectives to make bovine agriculture manageable and scalable – two very important aspects given the need to recruit more food producers and increase global food output.